takashibinns/tableau-sample-web-app/README.md

 # Sample web app for Tableau Server
 This project contains an example of what a modern web application or portal can look like, when integrating with Tableau Server.
 It leverages the Tableau REST API to authenticate & fetch data, and allows users to view dashboards embedding right in the app.
 This project is based on the [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack) project by [Sandeep Raveesh](https://github.com/crsandeep).
 His project was used as a starting point, and the tableau specific content was added on top.

+An important thing to note, is that this web app leverages your Tableau Server's Postgres Repository to access usage information.
+Since direct access to the repository is not allowed for Tableau Online, this web app will not work if you are using Tableau Online.

 # Installation / Setup
 Follow the instructions on [this page](https://github.com/takashibinns/tableau-sample-web-app/blob/master/setup.md) in order to get the application installed and configured.